 Use headings to improve SEO

 It’s generally agreed that how you use headings doesn’t specifically impact your SEO.
 Making minor tweaks to individual headings likely won’t help your performance.
-There are indirect benefits, though.
+However, there are indirect benefits.
 Using headings creates texts of higher quality that are also easier to read.
 A better text is better for users, which is better for your SEO.

 With headings, you should always put the user first.
 Use them to add structure and signposts to your content, and to describe what each section is about.
 If your headings let users know what your article is about, they’ll help Google to understand, too.

 How to use headings effectively